 1. Goldstream Provincial Park

-As you depart from Victoria, make sure to stop at Goldstream Provincial Park, a natural oasis just outside of the city.
-This park is renowned for its majestic old-growth forest, cascading waterfalls, and diverse wildlife.
 Take a leisurely stroll along the network of trails, keeping an eye out for bald eagles, black bears, and spawning salmon during the fall season.
-Be sure to visit the iconic Goldstream Trestle, a historic railway bridge that offers panoramic views of the surrounding landscape.
+And be sure to visit the iconic Goldstream Trestle, a historic railway bridge that offers panoramic views of the surrounding landscape.

 As you journey further north, indulge in the culinary delights of the Cowichan Valley.
 This fertile region, often dubbed “The Napa of the North,” boasts thriving vineyards, artisanal breweries, and farm-to-table restaurants.
 Stop by a local winery for a wine-tasting experience or sample handcrafted cheeses at a nearby farm.